-American Forests Science Advisory Board member Deborah McCullough is a professor in the Departments of Entomology and Forestry at Michigan State University.
+American Forests Science Advisory Board member Dr. Deborah McCullough is a professor in the Departments of Entomology and Forestry at Michigan State University.
 She studies a variety of forest insects, with recent research focusing on the emerald ash borer and other invasive forest insects.

 Why did you choose to go into forest entomology?

 I grew up in Flagstaff, Ariz., and have always spent lots of time outside.
 I took a course in forest entomology when I was a senior in college at Northern Arizona University.
 The combination of forestry and entomology seemed to encompass everything I liked.
 I’ve always been interested in forest ecology, and the more I learn about insects and how they interact with trees, their natural enemies and their environment, the more incredible they become.
 As a forest entomologist, I get to integrate ecology, biology, economics, policy — it can be complicated, but it is never dull.